 if you aren’t sure whether to register or not as every situation is different!

-Registrants/Legal guardians are contacted every three months in their method of choice in order to update/confirm information.
+Registrants/Legal guardians are contacted every six months in their method of choice in order to update/confirm information.
 However, registrants/legal guardians are

 expected to contact the VPR Coordinator if changes occur before the scheduled update.

 Registrants/Legal guardians can request to be removed from the registry at any time.
 Mail a signed

 to the VPR Coordinator or submit an online removal request if you registered online and created a VPR account.